 Aparimit Kasliwal

-I'm a PhD Student in the Systems Engineering program at the University of California - Berkeley, where I'm advised by Professor Marta Gonzalez at the Human Mobility & Network Science Lab.
+I'm a third-year PhD Student in the Systems Engineering program at the University of California - Berkeley, where I'm advised by Professor Marta Gonzalez at the HuMNet Lab.
 I recently completed my MS in Systems Engineering at UC Berkeley.
 I did my undergrad in Civil Engineering at IIT Delhi, where I received the Abhinav Dhupar Memorial Award for the class of 2023.

-My research interests lie in the fields of Network Science & Transportation, with a recent focus on Graph Learning for Spatial Networks.
-I enjoy working on problems that involve the analysis of large-scale data, optimization, modeling, and simulations, aiming to further the understanding of Complex Systems.
-I love to talk about my research, philosophy of science, and commercial aviation.
+My research interests lie in the fields of Network Science & Urban Mobility, with a recent focus on investigating the system-level implications of the deployment of Autonomous Mobility on Demand (AMoD) services.
+I enjoy working on problems that involve the analysis of large-scale data, optimization, modeling, and simulations, aiming to further the understanding of complex socio-technical systems.
+I love to talk about research, philosophy of science, and also commercial aviation.

 Ayse Tugba Ozturk, Aparimit Kasliwal, Helen Fitzmaurice, Olga Kavvada, Philippe Calvez, Ronald C. Cohen, Marta C. Gonzalez